Books for siblings of children who are chronically ill or hospitalized:

 Noah’s garden is about a little boy whose little sister was born with a serious medical condition.
 Noah and his family live at the hospital where his sister is getting taken care of.
 During the stay he spends most of his time in the hospital’s garden creating an imaginary world, longing for the day when his sister can join him.

-"We Were Gonna to Have a Baby but we had an Angel Instead," by Pat Schweibert (Ages 3-8)
+“We Were Gonna Have a Baby but We Had an Angel Instead,” by Pat Schweibert (Ages 3-8)

 “Very Special Preemie Book,” by Clorinda Walters (Ages 4-8)